 - Document duties, responsibilities and boundaries.

-The Commonwealth’s insurance program provides coverage up to $2,250,000 (as of July 1, 2016) per occurrence for medical staff at the University.
+The Commonwealth's insurance program provides coverage up to $2,500,000 (As of July 1, 2021) per occurrence for all University medical staff.

 Virginia Tech provides liability coverage to documented University volunteers acting as agents for the University.
 The coverage is for liability and not for injury to the volunteer.
 Each volunteer should verify that they have health insurance.
 If a volunteer is injured, then he/she should file the injury with their personal health insurance carrier.